-This country-specific Q&A provides an overview to real estate laws and regulations that may occur in Ireland.
+This country-specific Q&A provides an overview to real estate laws and regulations that may occur in the Ireland.

 It will cover the most pertinent issues including ownership structures, restrictions, transfers, taxes and environmental contamination.